Types of SHRA Appointments

 A permanent appointment is a full-time or part-time appointment to an established SPA position.
-Career Status will be given when the requirements of the probationary period have been satisfied and the employee has completed orientation and Hazards Communication Training.
-Employees in trainee appointments must complete training and experience requirements.
+Career Status will be given when the requirements of the probationary period have been satisfied.

 The conditions of the probationary period must be clearly conveyed to the applicant prior to employment.
 A supervisor is expected to work closely with the employee during this period.
 Frequent discussions on the employee's progress are suggested.
 Probationary employees are not subject to the successive disciplinary steps required for permanent employees.

 Change to Permanent Status

 The effective date for a change in status is the day the employee meets acceptable performance and credentials requirements, but not less than twenty-four months from the date of employment.
 Credit for the full month is given when the employee is in a pay status for at least one-half of the workdays and holidays in the month.

 A time-limited appointment with probationary or permanent status must be made to:

-- A permanent position that is vacant due to a leave of absence -- such an appointment will be for one year or less
+- A permanent position that is vacant due to a leave of absence -- such an interim appointment will be for one year or less

 - A time-limited position funded by contracts, grants, or other non-state funds